-After I give the valet my name, the complex situation soon grows even more complicated, as I am directed to yet ‘’another’’ entrance, which says “Preferred Club.”
-Wild Orchid’s Preferred Club Hotel, it turns out, has a separate, fancier lobby that features a private concierge, two computers with free Internet, and a Club Lounge with a small buffet and full bar that are stocked around the clock.
+This two-resort-in-one system soon grew even more complicated, as we were then directed to yet another entrance, labeled “Preferred Club.”
+Wild Orchid’s Preferred Club Hotel, it turns out, has a separate, fancier lobby that features a private concierge, two computers with free internet, and a Club Lounge with a small buffet and full bar that are stocked around the clock.
 Preferred Club guests continue to get the star treatment throughout the property -- they have access to a separate pool with nicer lounge chairs and sun beds, free Wi-Fi access codes, free daily newspapers, and upgraded minibars and bath products in the rooms.
-Perhaps nicest of all are Wild Orchid’s Preferred Club Swim-out Rooms, which, unlike any other rooms on the property, feature terraces with private enclaves off of the Preferred Club pool.
+Perhaps nicest of all are Wild Orchid’s Preferred Club swim-out rooms, which, unlike any other rooms on the property, feature terraces with private enclaves off of the Preferred Club pool.

-Some may find the division between the “regular” and “Preferred Club” guests a bit classist, and Premiere guests must show a key card whenever entering Premiere areas.
+Some may find the division between the “regular” and “Preferred Club” guests a bit classist, and “Preferred Club” guests must show a key card whenever entering certain areas.
 (Though if you saunter in like you own the joint, it's possible no one will challenge you.)
 This can be a confusing enough system for guests in itself, but compounding this confusion is the fact that most of Wild Orchid's amenities are shared with the Secret St. James next door.
-(And St. James also has its own Premiere section.)
+(And St. James also has its own VIP section.)

-Both resorts use the same spa, which is expansive with a salon, boutique, juice bar, relaxation room with hot and cold pools, and more than a dozen treatment rooms.
-Also shared are a shopping complex, Internet center, coffee shop, casino, game room, tennis courts, fitness center, and a Promenade featuring several restaurants, bars, and a music lounge.
+Both resorts use the same spa, which is expansive with a salon, boutique, and relaxation room with hot and cold pools.
+Also shared are a shopping complex, business center, coffee shop, casino, game room, tennis courts, fitness center, and a Promenade featuring several restaurants, bars, and a music lounge.
 In the end, what mostly sets the two resorts apart is decor -- Wild Orchid is slightly more contemporary in design, and also offers the coveted Preferred Club Swim-out Rooms.
 Rates are also higher here than at the St. James, which seems a bit ridiculous considering how much between the two properties is shared.

 Situated on a small peninsula away from other Montego Bay resorts

-Many guests at the Secrets Wild Orchid never leave the resort, and with eight restaurants, five bars, a casino, shops, a theater, and a spa on-site, there's little reason to.
+Many guests at the Secrets Wild Orchid never leave the resort, and with 10 restaurants, eight bars, a casino, shops, a theater, and a spa on-site, there's little reason to.
 The resort is close enough to the airport that guests can avoid expensive taxis, but those who want to explore Jamaica outside of Secrets Wild Orchid’s all-inclusive bubble might be disappointed, as very little is nearby.

 Spacious suites with sophisticated contemporary decor and balconies

-The rooms at Secrets Wild Orchid have sophisticated contemporary decor, and extras such as four-poster beds, MP3 docks, flat-screen TVs, soaking tubs, massive rainfall showerheads, and stocked minbars.
-The Premiere Swim-up Room has direct private access to the Premiere pool, as well as a whirlpool tub on the balcony, and Suites feature massive Jacuzzis in both the bathroom and on the balcony.
+The rooms at Secrets Wild Orchid have sophisticated contemporary decor, and extras such as four-poster beds, MP3 docks, flat-screen TVs, soaking tubs, massive rainfall showerheads, and stocked minibars.
+The Preferred Club swim-out room has direct private access to the VIP pool, as well as a whirlpool tub on the balcony, and Suites feature massive Jacuzzis in both the bathroom and on the balcony.
 Even the least expensive rooms, however, are attractive and high-end.